 When to go to Spiti from Manali

 You should travel to Spiti valley from Manali only when you are short on time.
 Another reason could be that you do not want to cover Kinnaur valley or any other places en route and only want to visit Spiti.
 Except for these 2 reasons, it is recommended that you keep Shimla as the starting point.

 Lahaul Spiti Circuit – Conclusion

-I think this covers most of the information that is to know about traveling on the Spiti circuit; if not all.
-However, if you feel I missed adding some details here, or if you have any other questions; please feel free to ask in the comments section below, or at our Community Forum; and I will be happy to answer.
+I think this covers most of the information that is to know about traveling on the Spiti circuit.
+If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
 You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.